Understand the Financial Services Cloud Release Process

 - The History tab shows you details about your instance’s performance in the past.

-- The Maintenances tab provides a timeline of the upcoming releases—this is just what Matt is looking for.
+- The Maintenance tab provides a timeline of the upcoming releases—this is just what Matt is looking for.

 Matt clicks the Maintenances tab and sees a list of upcoming releases.
-He learns that the next major release is the Winter ’19 Major Release on October 5, 2018.
-Salesforce plans to start it at 9:00 P.M.
+He can even see the date and time of the next major release.

 We don’t list the major Financial Services Cloud releases separately, but as we mentioned earlier, they happen right after the major Salesforce releases.